unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4.3 =
+* Fix: The opt-in notice to help improve the plugin was not dismissing as expected for some sites due to the admin JavaScript file being cached by the browser.
+* Fix: Disabled the “About Us” page plugin installation if using a version of WordPress earlier than 4.6.

+= 2.4.2 =
+* New: To help us improve the plugin we've added the ability to opt-in to usage tracking so that we can understand what features and settings are being used, and which features matter to you the most.
+This is disabled by default and will only be enabled if you explictly choose to opt in.
+If opted in, the plugin will send a report in the background once per week with your plugin settings and basic information about your website environment.
+No personal or sensitive data is collected (such as email addresses, Instagram account information, license keys, etc).
+To enable or disable usage tracking at a later date use the setting at: Instagram Feed > Customize > Advanced > Misc > Enable Usage Tracking.
+See [here](https://smashballoon.com/instagram-feed/usage-tracking/) for more information.
+* Tweak: Added additional checks to make sure the HTTP protocol matches when using resized image URLs from the uploads folder.
+* Tweak: More information is given when there is an account connection error when connecting an account on the "Configure" page.
+* Tweak: Connecting a business account will permanently remove any accounts from the same user that are from the legacy Instagram API that is expiring in June.
+* Fix: Added a workaround for sanitize_textarea_field for users using an older version of WordPress.
+* Fix: Fixed HTML error causing the manually connect an account feature to not work.
+* Fix: Access token and account ID are validated and formatted before trying to manually connect an account to prevent errors.

+= 2.4.1 =
+* Tweak: User feeds that do not have a user name or ID assigned to them will automatically use the first connected account for the feed.
+* Tweak: rel="nofollow" added to all external Instagram Feed links found in the source of the page.
+* Fix: API Error #2 was not clearing properly in error reports.

 = 2.4 =
 * New: Email alerts for critical issues.
 If there's an issue with an Instagram feed on your website which hasn't been resolved yet then you'll receive an email notification to let you know.
 This is sent once per week until the issue is resolved.
 These emails can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Feed Issue Email Report.
 * New: Admin notifications for critical issues.
 If there is an error with the feed, admins will see notices in the dashboard and on the front-end of the site along with instructions on how to resolve the issue.
 Front-end admin notifications can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Disable Admin Error Notice.